Strevia/NYT-Solutions/README.md

 - Letterboxed (Complete, solves with both two words and three or more without letter repetition)

 - Digits (Complete, shows fewest moves)

+- Spelling Bee (Complete, Wordlist seems to be incomplete)